bomonike/bomonike.github.io/weather-info.md

 This display is from the <a target="_blank" href="https://ambientweather.com/support/ws-5000-weather-station-support/">Ambient Weather WS-5000 series</a> after <a target="_blank" href="https://www.youtube.com/watch?v=wyFh8edFZiA" title="VIDEO">installation/configuration</a>:<br />
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1742185185/weather-ws-5000-891x527_z7ypgc.png"><img alt="weather-ws-5000-891x527_z7ypgc.png" width="891" height="527" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1742185185/weather-ws-5000-891x527_z7ypgc.png" /></a>

-(-) and (+) adjust values:<br />
+(-) and (+) adjust values: <a target="_blank" href="https://ambientweather.com/glossary.html">Glossary</a><br />
 <table border="1" cellpadding="4" cellspacing="0"><tr valign="top"><td>(-)<br />Minus<br />Brightness </td><td>(+)<br />Plus<br />Brightness<br />Adjust </td><td> Backlight<br />On/Off<br />toggle </td><td> Background<br />On/Off<br />toggle </td><td> Pressure<br />Absolute<br />/Relative<br />toggle </td><td> Channel </td><td> History </td><td> Set<br />Mode </td></tr></table>

-1. On the <a target="_blank" href="df920bc15d3b38069de0ddc5cc34b374">AmbientWeather.net web page</a> click the icon for more information.
-See the <a target="_blank" href="https://ambientweather.com/support/ws-5000-weather-station-support/">FAQ</a>.
+1. The icon is the <a target="_blank" href="https://ambientweather.net/dashboard/df920bc15d3b38069de0ddc5cc34b374">AmbientWeather.net dashboard for a sample location</a>. (<a target="_blank" href="https://ambientweather.com/support/ws-5000-weather-station-support/">FAQ</a>)
 2. Wi-Fi signal strength icon.
 An exclamation point ! indicates the display is connected to Wi-Fi but not the Internet.

 3. Outdoor Sensor Array Low Battery Indicator
 4. Outdoor Sensor Array Signal Quality

-5. Temperature is measured in Centigrade or Fereinheght by therometers: current, high, and low temperature of the day.
+5. Outdoor Temperature (shown with the larger ring) is measured in Centigrade or Fereinheght by therometers.
+Above and below the current temp. in large numbers in the middle is the high of the day on top and low temp. of the day on the bottom.
+The time of day when that's recalculated can be set in Settings.

-6. Humidity measured in "Hg percentage" by hygrometers.
+6. <strong>Humidity</strong> is the <strong>percentage</strong> of water vapor in the air divided by the <a href="#dewpoint">Dew Point</a>.

+   A manual psychrometer (aka "sling psychrometer") uses two thermometers.
+One has a wet wick around the bulb.
+The thermometer with the wet wick becomes cooler when water evaporates.
+The temperature difference on the two thermometers provides the Dew Point.

    Manual hygrometers use a polished mirror.
 As air within the hygrometer is cooled to the dew point, moisture forms on the mirror, which blocks some of the reflected light, indicating that the dew point temperature has been reached.

-   A manual psychrometer (aka "sling psychrometer") uses two thermometers.
-One has a wet wick around the bulb.
-As the water from the wick is evaporated, heat is removed, as measured on the thermometer.
-The temperature difference on the two thermometers provides the dew point.

 7. Wind:
    * Wind direction (blue arrow) is measured in compass degrees by wind vanes (looks like an airplane)